saerosV/Programming-Playground/README.md

 ## Programming Playground

-Repo for miscellaneous snippets of code, created in order to solve interesting mathematical (or not) problems I may come across.
+Repo to store miscellaneous snippets of code, that aim to solve interesting mathematical (or not) problems I may come across.

 ***